saicharantejbandi/ANCProject_TEAM1/README.md

 BETA1 =0.5, WEIGHT_INIT_STDDEV = 0.02 EPSILON =0.00005SAMPLES_TO_SHOW = 5
 3 training the model until the mentioned epoch

-The required sample Kaggle AUthentication file is with the name "Kaggle Authentication".
-Change the user details accaordingly.
+The required sample Kaggle Authentication file is with the name, "Kaggle Authentication.json".
+Change the user details accordingly.